ItzelZarate/itzelzarate.github.io/index.md

 Before that, I worked in the telecommunications industry, supporting the planning of the 5G technology upgrade for over 300 sites in the US and Canada.
 It was a fantastic experience collaborating with project managers, construction crews, and field technicians, all while being part of the launch of one of the latest telecom technologies and helping people stay connected.

-Now, I’m on the lookout for the perfect opportunity to dive deeper into data science.
-In the meantime, I'm continuing to learn relevant technologies for my professional career, working on personal projects, and, of course, polishing my German skills.
+In my free time, I'm still keeping up with the latest tech, working on my own projects, and, of course, brushing up on my German.

 ---